rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 not available to newer institutions.
 Even then, having a foreign research grant is more straightforward to handle, though the local purchase and account departments may meddle a bit.
 In summary, the low-level corruption hurts us more than the high-level corruption.

-The most irritant for a research scholar is interpersonal relationships with supervisors and colleagues under the same supervisor/or department.
+The most irritant for a research scholar is interpersonal relationships with supervisors and colleagues under the same supervisor/or in the same department.
 Most supervisors, even in India's leading institutions, treat a research scholar as a personal assistant and a helping hand.
 In one of my old posts, I described a few [anecdotes](Topics/PhDstudents.md) about the treatments meted out to research scholars by their respective supervisors in many reputed institutions in India.
 The absence of a healthy, mutual, respectful interpersonal relationship breeds contempt for the supervisor and leads to